The Odyssey of Breathometer: From Shark Tank Sensation to Health Tech Pioneer

 In a rare Shark Tank moment, all five Sharks—Mark Cuban, Kevin O’Leary, Lori Greiner, Daymond John, and Robert Herjavec—jumped in.
 Founder Charles Michael Yim walked away with a $1 million investment for 30% of the company, the largest combined deal in the show’s history at the time.

 It was a mic-drop moment.
-The looked tipsy-proof.
+The future looked tipsy-proof.

 Investors toasted the idea with enthusiasm.
 Breathometer had branding, tech appeal, and that Silicon Valley swagger.

-For a although, Breathometer was everywhere.
-It was marketed as a sleek, sine-qua-non safety gadget.
+For a while, Breathometer was everywhere.
+It was marketed as a sleek, must-have safety gadget.
 But then… accuracy issues started bubbling up.

 “Breathometer admits: Maybe our original reading was just optimism… on tap!”

-In the industry of health tech, accuracy isn’t optional.
+In the world of health tech, accuracy isn’t optional.
 And unfortunately, this miscalculation was about to lead to bigger problems.

 4. FTC Intervention: When the Sensors Needed Recalibrating—Fast

 In 2017, the Federal Trade Commission (FTC) stepped in.
-The adjudication?
+The verdict?
 Breathometer’s marketing claims were misleading, and the app had failed to reliably estimate BAC.

 The FTC required the company to stop making false accuracy claims, notify customers, and offer full refunds.
 Ouch.